-- General firearms reservation time slots are 90 minutes in length and scheduled as follows: 10:00 AM – 11:30 AM, 11:45 AM - 1:15 PM, and 1:30 PM – 3:00 PM.
+- General firearms reservation time slots are 90 minutes in length and scheduled as follows: 10:00 AM – 11:30 AM and 11:45 AM - 1:15 PM.
 A 15-minute break will occur between each shooting session.
 Halfway through each session will be a planned cease fire for target change.

-- All individuals with a reservation must arrive and check in NO LATER THAN 15 MINUTES PRIOR TO THE START OF THE SHOOTING SESSION.
+- All individuals must arrive and check in NO LATER THAN 15 MINUTES PRIOR TO THE START OF THE SHOOTING SESSION.
 If your reservation is for 10:00 AM, you must check in by 9:45 AM.
 If your reservation is for 11:45 AM, you must check in by 11:30 AM.
-If your reservation is for 1:30 PM, you must check in by 1:15 PM.
-In order to maximize range use and accommodate as many guests as possible, walk-ins will be assigned to benches within 15 minutes of start time.
-If you have a reservation, YOU MUST SHOW UP 15 MINUTES PRIOR TO THE SESSION START TIME to be assured of having a bench.
+Anyone arriving later than the expected time will be instructed to leave.

-- Reservations should be obtained through the Online Sportsmen Licensing System for shooters 18 and older.
+- Reservations should be obtained through the Online Outdoor Licensing System for shooters 18 and older.
 The individual requesting the reservation must have a CT Conservation ID number in order to access the online system.
-You can do this by going to the Online Sportsmen Licensing System.
+You can do this by going to the Online Outdoor Licensing System.
 You will then be prompted to enter your information.
 Once you have logged in, you must select the "Other" section on the top menu bar.
 Select "Add" next to the Glastonbury Range product.
 You will then need to choose the date and time of your desired reservation and select "Add."
 If there is not an "Add" button next to the time frame, then it has been filled.
 Make sure you select "Next" after adding the product and "Submit" to confirm your reservation.
 If you do not submit the order, the reservation will not be confirmed and the space will remain available to other users.
 The reservation will show up on your license/receipt as a confirmation, which you can print and bring with you.
 Individuals securing an online reservation may bring up to two guests on the date of their reservation.
 Online reservations will be available every Monday starting at 12:01 AM.
 Individuals are limited to two (2) range visits per month, regardless of holding a reservation or coming as a guest.

 - Reservations are no longer being accepted through the Range Email.

-- Due to high demand, individual shooters will be limited to 1 reservation per weekend and 2 reservations per month, unless using the range as a guest or on a walk-in basis.
+- Due to high demand, individual shooters will be limited to 1 reservation per weekend and 2 reservations per month.
+Individuals cannot use the range more than twice a month.
+This includes reservation and guest usage.

 - Shooters will be required to show proof of firearms training, such as a Conservation/Education Firearms Safety certificate or equivalent, valid firearms hunting license, valid pistol permit, police credentials, or military identification.
 Those who cannot produce such qualifications must be directly supervised by a qualified person at all times.

-- Ten covered shooting positions are available.
+- Five covered shooting positions are available.
 A maximum of 3 shooters per bench will be permitted.